influxdata/docs-v2/content/telegraf/v1/data_formats/input/json_v2.md

-            path = "" # A string with valid GJSON path syntax rename = "new name" # A string with a new name for the tag key type = "int" # A string specifying the type (int,uint,float,string,bool)
+            path = "" # A string with valid GJSON path syntax rename = "new name" # A string with a new name for the tag key type = "int" # A string specifying the type (int,uint,float,string,bool) optional = false # true: suppress errors if configured path does not exist

         [[inputs.file.json_v2.tag]]
-            path = "" # A string with valid GJSON path syntax rename = "new name" # A string with a new name for the tag key
+            path = "" # A string with valid GJSON path syntax rename = "new name" # A string with a new name for the tag key type = "float" # A string specifying the type (int,uint,float,string,bool) optional = false # true: suppress errors if configured path does not exist

         [[inputs.file.json_v2.object]]
             path = "" # A string with valid GJSON path syntax